 Smaller budgets with greater demand on resources like the Internet of Things and Cloud; Containers, Everything as a Service – the complexities are compounding daily.
 Amongst all this, the need for reporting, management, cost savings, risk mitigation, security, governance, optimization, and innovation.
 But none of these can exist without Software Asset Management practices to underpin the technology.
 Without Software Asset Management (SAM), technology innovation and agility introduce explosions of risks and costs.

 SAM as a practice has been around for more than 25 years.
-In regions like Europe, it’s very mature and in places like the Asia Pacific and North or South America, it’s growing in momentum, but it’s also constantly changing.
-Software Asset Management is built on a set of service framework components known as Policy, Process, People, Data and Technology; these are collectively known as a SAM Service.
+In regions like Europe, it’s very mature and in places like the Asia Pacific and North or South America, it’s growing in momentum, but it’s also changing.
+Software Asset Management is built on a set of service framework components known as Policy, Process, People, Data and Technology.
 These services support and deliver the business objectives through reporting, management, and analysis.
 But just like other practices, there needs to be SAM Objectives – usually focused on Risk, Cost, and Optimization.
 This is where things change and evolve.

-SAM can now be an enabler to other areas of practice like DevOps through the application of controls to ensure that shadow IT doesn’t overtake the value of using agile cloud-based tools and systems.
+SAM can now be an enabler to other areas of practice like DevOps through the application of controls.
+This ensures that shadow IT doesn’t overtake the value of using cloud-based tools and systems.
 Or in Security, to identify the support, version, edition, and patch level of assets in real time to ensure that they conform to standards and governance requirements.
-Or in the area of cloud transformation and containers by having a complete view of the entire distributed environment regardless of platform, vendor, hosting service provider, etc. And finally in the area of data risk – being able to understand the relationship between applications, middleware, data sources, servers, networks to be able to identify quickly and manage data sprawl and risks.
+Or in the area of cloud transformation and containers by having a complete view of the environment regardless of platform, vendor, or hosting service provider.
+And finally in the area of data risk – you can understand the relationship between applications, middleware, data sources, servers, and networks.
+Consequently, you can quickly identify and manage data sprawl and risks.

-By applying your SAM Service, to new areas in Open Source Software, you can gain greater value than just managing cost and risk, and use the capabilities to enable the business digital transformation journey, and maintain competitive advantage, no matter what the world of technology throws at you next.
+By applying your SAM Service to new areas in Open Source Software, you can gain greater value than just managing cost and risk.
+You can use the capabilities to enable the business digital transformation journey and maintain competitive advantage.
+So there’s no need to fear when the world of technology continues to evolve.

 If you’re interested in learning more about Open Source Software, managing it against SAM standards, or about security and governance, please contact LG6.
-If you mention this blog, you can receive a free security analysis against one open source software title which could identify security or licensing risks for your organization. http://lg6.ca/en
+If you mention this blog, you can receive a free security analysis against one open source software title.
+This could identify security or licensing risks for your organization. http://lg6.ca/en

 Author: Rebecca Horton